Section 2: Working at Augustana

 Theft of Augustana College funds, property or property of individuals who are members of the college community should be reported immediately to the Office of Public Safety/Police, which will make an appropriate investigation.
 When college funds are involved, the Vice President of Finance and Administration will be notified.

 It is the policy of Augustana College to report theft to the Rock Island Police Department for further investigation and prosecution.
 The President has sole authority to forgo referral to the Rock Island Police Department for criminal prosecution.

-In the case of thefts of property from individuals on college property, the decision to file a criminal charge is up to the individual victim.
+In the case of theft of property from individuals on college property, the decision to file a criminal charge is up to the individual victim.
 A decision on whether criminal prosecution is appropriate for a theft does not determine whether or not an accused employee should be terminated or otherwise disciplined.

 The college expects employees to follow rules of conduct that will protect the interests and safety of all employees and the organization.
 Listing all forms of behavior that are unacceptable in the workplace is not possible, instead it is expected that employees will use good judgment and rely on feedback from managers and supervisors to establish and enforce appropriate workplace behavior.